 Inform your readers that the best way to get an answer to a question is through a notification.
 And, readers would get the notification if they are subscribed.
 So, for any reader who wants to participate in a Q&A, they could be encouraged to subscribe to newsletters and notifications.
 Also, through the Q&A, we could get readers to share the content willingly.
 This is especially true if their questions have been answered and they are satisfied with it.

 Bloggers may claim expertise on many different topics but every person should be entitled to multiple views on problems and questions.
 It is good to always put a short disclaimer either at the beginning or at the end of every Q&A post.
 But, what disclaimers could we place?
 Here’s a few examples of them:

-- All information are for educational purposes only and may not be used as legal, business, or financial advise
+- All information is for educational purposes only and may not be used as legal, business, or financial advice

 - Article is based on personal experience only.
 For more serious questions, seek professional help and advise